Generic Name: amiodarone (a-mee-OH-da-rone)

 - Vincristine Sulfate Liposome

 Using amiodarone with any of the following medicines may cause an increased risk of certain side effects, but using both drugs may be the best treatment for you.
 If both medicines are prescribed together, your doctor may change the dose or how often you use one or both of the medicines.

 Interactions with food/tobacco/alcohol

 Certain medicines should not be used at or around the time of eating food or eating certain types of food since interactions may occur.
 Using alcohol or tobacco with certain medicines may also cause interactions to occur.
 The following interactions have been selected on the basis of their potential significance and are not necessarily all-inclusive.

-Using amiodarone with any of the following may cause an increased risk of certain side effects but may be unavoidable in some cases.
+Using amiodarone with any of the following is usually not recommended, but may be unavoidable in some cases.
 If used together, your doctor may change the dose or how often you use amiodarone, or give you special instructions about the use of food, alcohol, or tobacco.

 - Grapefruit Juice